experimentarium/times/docs/part-2/04-special-processes.md

 \* Only taken into account for processes defined to be of type CHP with the set .

-  : Table 18: Alternative ways of modelling efficiencies of CHP processes.

 ```{figure} assets/image11.png
 :name: cph-characteristics
 :align: center

 Illustration of basic CHP characteristics supported in TIMES.
 ```